PermutaTriangle/Tilings/README.rst

        True

-A ``Tiling`` is created with an iterable of obstructions and an iterable of requirements (which are iterables of gridded permutation).
+A ``Tiling`` is created with an iterable of obstructions and an iterable of requirements (and each requirement is an iterable of gridded permutations).
-It is assumed that all cells not mentioned in some obstruction or requirement is empty.
+It is assumed that all cells not mentioned in some obstruction or requirement are empty.
 You can print the tiling to get an overview of the tiling created.
-In this example, we have a tiling that corresponds to non-empty permutation avoiding
+In this example, we have a tiling that corresponds to non-empty permutations avoiding
 ``123``.

 .. code:: python